pnderitu/DUK_Automated_Curation/README.md

 development dataset and will be randomly split 88/12 into train/val dataset with respect to the PID if provided and assumes 20% test set already split for an internal test set at the patient-level.

-**If training, tuning or testing ensure the following columns should be provided and named as follows.**
+**If training, tuning or testing, the following columns are required with classes as identified define below.**
 - Path
   - *Full path to per sample images*
 - Laterality
-  - Right, Left or Unidentifiable
+  - *Classes*: Right, Left or Unidentifiable
 - Retinal_Presence
-  - Non-Retinal or Retinal
+  - *Classes*: Non-Retinal or Retinal
 - Retinal_Field
-  - Macula, Nasal or ORF
+  - *Classes*: Macula, Nasal or ORF
 - Gradability
-  - Ungradable or Gradable
+  - *Classes*: Ungradable or Gradable
 - Known_Laterality_Retinal
-  - **'Yes'** per sample to indicating retinal images of known laterality
+  - *Classes*: Yes (*per sample indicating retinal images of known laterality*)
   - *Applies to Retinal_Field and Gradability models*
 - PID
   - *Optional unique identifier column if multiple samples from the same patient*

-**If predict mode, only the following column are required in the csv file**
+**If in predict mode, only the following columns are required with classes as identified define below.**
 - Image_ID
   - Unique image identifier
 - Laterality
-  - Right, Left or Unidentifiable
+  - *Classes*: Right, Left or Unidentifiable
   - *Applies to Retinal_Field and Gradability models*
 - Known_Laterality_Retinal
-  - **'Yes'** per sample to indicating retinal images of known laterality
+  - *Classes*: Yes (*per sample indicating retinal images of known laterality*)
   - *Applies to Retinal_Field and Gradability models*

 ### Modes